 This series explores past and contemporary Indian/New England/U.S. relations in conjunction with the 400th anniversary of the arrival of the Mayflower at Plymouth, Massachusetts.
-The series culminates with the premiere of the film “Pakachoag: Where the River Bends” — a walking tour of historical sites on Pakachoag/College Hill.
+The series culminates with a screening of the film in progress “Pakachoag: Where the River Bends” — a walking tour of historical sites on Pakachoag/College Hill.

 Past Panel Discussions